ashkeb/Student-Crud/README.md

--- add this /swagger-ui/index.html#/Student/createStudent at the end of the port 8080 opened in the browser
+-- add this /swagger-ui/index.html#/Student/createStudent at the end of the port 8080 opened in the browser(studentdb)